 Where the teeth are the cause of grinding or clenching, the condition is usually a result of either an abnormal bite, irregularly shaped teeth or a crowded mouth.
 While a nightguard will help prevent damage, these causal issues are treatable.
 By treating the physical cause of your teeth grinding, we can eliminate the problem completely.

 When there is no apparent issue with the physical teeth, the cause is likely psychological.
 Conditions such as anxiety, stress or sleep apnea are often the root cause of grinding or clenching the teeth.
-At the practice of Gardner & Swanner, our team has the expertise and experience to identify many psychological contributors to teeth grinding.
+At the practice of Gardner & Midgette, our team has the expertise and experience to identify many psychological contributors to teeth grinding.
 When we identify a possible psychological factor, we can refer you for additional treatment with a qualified medical professional.

 Do not allow teeth grinding to destroy your smile.
-Gardner & Swanner can provide you with a nightguard for Bruxism, and assess you to get to the underlying cause of the issue.
+Gardner & Midgette can provide you with a nightguard for Bruxism, and assess you to get to the underlying cause of the issue.
 Contact us today to schedule a consultation.